robin/chit/README.txt

 == DESCRIPTION:

-Chit is A command line tool for cheat sheet utility based on git.
+Chit is a command line cheat sheet utility based on git.

 == FEATURES: